 Narratives often impede social change.
 Inherited cultural understandings (witness Hastrup's study of Iceland) may fail to adapt to changed conditions.
 On the other hand, they can also facilitate change.
-The power of narrative can be a component of resilience, a thought-resource that equips us to face challenges.
+The power of narrative is a component of resilience, a thought-resource that equips us to face challenges.
 The right kind of stories, for instance, may help persuade climate change sceptics to accept the reality of climate change.
-There are some critical voices that question the capacity of narrative accounts to elucidate value - to distinguish, not least, between the 'merely valued' and the valuable (McShane, 2013).
-But stories can help bridge the divide between what happens 'out there' and our daily lives by reaching those parts of our minds that computer modelling and statistics cannot reach.
+They can help bridge the divide between what happens 'out there' and our daily lives by reaching those parts of our minds that computer modelling and statistics cannot reach.
 Cultural phenomena potentially possess greater transformative power in terms of values and behaviour than raw scientific data.

 Organizing data and events into a vivid, compelling and accessible narrative/story with a beginning, middle and end may offer a more potent educational tool than any number of computer-generated models - and this is a capability of which scientists are increasingly aware.
-The Natural Environment Research Council (NERC), for example, provides bursaries for doctoral students to attend story-telling courses, and, in 2011, the World Science Festival devoted a day to a multi-session exploration of 'Science and Story: The Art of Communicating Science across all Media'
+The Natural Environment Research Council (NERC), for example, provides bursaries for doctoral students to attend story-telling courses, and, in 2011, the World Science Festival devoted a day to a multi-session exploration of 'Science and Story: The Art of Communicating Science across all Media' (http://worldsciencefestival.com/events/science_storytelling).

-(http://worldsciencefestival.com/events/science_storytelling).

-Arts and humanities scholars are not only good at telling stories about the past.
+Arts and humanities researchers are not only good at telling stories about the past.
 They can also tell good stories about how we live now and how we may live in the future.
 Story-telling has a vital role to play in creating spaces within which alternative futures can be imagined.
-As the 'Narratives of Change' project declares: 'Sustainability cannot be achieved by thinking in purely technical or epistemic terms...Sustainability cannot be achieved without being imagined, and cannot be imagined without being inscribed in narratives' (UNESCO, 2012; Gersie et al. 2014).12.
-This is a narrative for change as well as a narrative of change.
-Stories of past change can provide an intellectual-cumcultural tool to help us 'imagine plausible environmental futures'.
+As the 'Narratives of Change' project declares: 'Sustainability cannot be achieved by thinking in purely technical or epistemic terms...Sustainability cannot be achieved without being imagined, and cannot be imagined without being inscribed in narratives' (UNESCO, 2012; Gersie et al. 2014).
+16This is a narrative for narrative is still unfolding and open to participation; for others, the main distinction is that the narrative consists of a system of stories or multiple stories.
+What should be mentioned, though, in view of the widespread enthusiasm for narrative as an expression of values is a critical essay that queries the capacity of narrative accounts to elucidate value.
+Points raised include the distinction between the 'merely valued' and the valuable, the prevalence of 'bad' (as in bigoted, misguided and deluding) narratives in addition to 'good' ones, the emphasis even of 'good' narratives on valuations by humans, the need to develop 'evaluative standards', and the availability of metaphor, analogy and imagery as other ways of accessing values (McShane, 2013).